 Issue a letter that summarizes the disruptive behavior and any prior discussions or warnings and which informs the individual that any further incidents will lead to a formal denial of access.

 When a denial-of-access letter is issued to the parent of a student enrolled at the school, the letter will explain how the parent may continue to discuss legitimate school issues regarding his or her child.

-The presence of weapons on school property poses a serious threat to the safety and well being of students and staff.
-It is unlawful for any person to carry or possess any rifle, gun, knife, or deadly weapon of any kind on any public school property in the state of Maryland.
-A weapon, as defined by school system policy, includes: any gun, dirk knife, bowie knife, switchblade knife, star knife, buck knife, hunting knife, throwing star, razor, metal knuckle, Nunchaku, explosive device, or any other object or implement intended to cause harm to another or used in such a way as to cause harm to another.
-Any student found in possession of a weapon on school property will be suspended and the police notified.
+The presence of weapons on school property poses a serious threat to the safety and well-being of students and staff.
+It is a violation of policy for persons to carry or possess any rifle, gun, knife or deadly weapon of any kind on any public school property.
+A weapon, as defined by school system policy, includes: any gun, firearm, dirk knife, bowie knife, switchblade knife, star knife, buck knife, hunting knife, throwing star, razor, metal knuckle, Nunchaku, chemical spray, poison, taser, explosive device, or any other object or implement intended to cause harm to another or used in such a way as to cause harm to another.
+Any student found in possession of a weapon on school property will face immediate disciplinary action in accordance with Policy 9200 Student Discipline, and may be referred to local law enforcement.
 Possession of a gun, or any implement possessed under a circumstance that would reasonably lead a person to believe it was a gun, will result in expulsion.